omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

             }
 ```

 The above example tells Auto-CORPus to look for all `<div>` tags with a class of "ref-cit-blk". "ref-cit-blk" is denoted as a JSON list.
-The use of a list allows other classes to be defined, that when used in combination, uniquly identify a section.
+The use of a list allows other classes to be defined, that when used in combination, uniquely identify a section.
 Hence, the logical AND operator is applied to these values.

 Regular expressions can be used within the `tag` entry value and `attrs` entry values.
 Auto-CORPus will automatically enclose any `tag` and `value` entries with the regex start (`^`) and end (`$`) anchors, this is to ensure there are no